 Although not a large beach, the views across to Freycinet National Park are spectacular.

-On my visit there I was greeted with the roar of raging seas and huge waves crashing against the dolerite cliffs that surround the 100m long beach.
+On my visit to Spiky Beach Tasmania I was greeted with the roar of raging seas and huge waves crashing against the dolerite cliffs that surround the 100m long beach.
 A crop of rocks add to the ruggedness of the scenery & landscape.

 There is a sense of solitude here despite the passing traffic above.
 A place to collect your thoughts or contemplate where the next stop will be on your journey.